Handbook – School Procedures

 Residency

-A child is eligible to attend a Howard County public school if his/her parents or court-appointed legal guardians are bona fide residents of Howard County.
-A child must attend the school in the attendance area in which he/she lives.
-If a student does not currently qualify for enrollment under Policy 9000, the student will be withdrawn.
+A school-aged student is eligible to attend HCPSS if their parents or court-appointed legal guardians are bona fide residents of Howard County.
+Special circumstances may also qualify a school-aged student for enrollment within HCPSS.
+A child must attend the designated school in the attendance area in which they live unless reassignment is approved or administrative placement occurs.
+If a student no longer qualifies for enrollment under Policy 9000, the student may be withdrawn.
 Tuition may be charged retroactively if, upon investigation, it is determined that a student was enrolled as a resident student, but lacked bona fide in-county residency.
 For more information, use the School Locator at www.hcpss.org or contact the Office of Pupil Personnel Services at 410–313–6747.

 Physical Examination Requirement